Ethics of climate change: Global justice

 Climate change can be considered a global justice issue because the actors with the largest contribution to climate change are not the ones suffering from the most severe impacts.
-Historically, wealthy, developed nations have been emitting, and currently emit, disproportionally large amounts of greenhouse gases compared to poorer developing nations.
-For example, Bangladesh is highly vulnerable to the effects of climate change.
-The country's per capita emissions are 1/20 of the global average and 1/100 of the per capita emissions in the United States, but its low-lying topography makes it extremely vulnerable to sea level rise and cyclones—which are predicted to increase in frequency and intensity with climate change.
-At least 18 countries have made emissions cuts for over a decade.
-Thus climate change can be seen as a global justice issue because the perpetrators of climate change impacts (developed nations) and the victims of those impacts (developing nations) are distinct actors.
+For the most part wealthy, developed nations have emitted, and continue to emit, disproportionally large amounts of greenhouse gases compared to developing nations.
+Bangladesh is highly vulnerable to the effects of climate change.
+The country's per capita emissions are 1/20 of the global average and 1/100 of the per capita emissions in the United States, but its topography makes it vulnerable to sea level rise and cyclones, which are predicted to increase in frequency and intensity due to climate change.
+Cimate change should be seen as a global justice issue because the drivers of the results of climate change (developed nations) and the victims of those impacts (developing nations) are distinct actors.

-In addition to climate change being a global justice issue due to the disparities between the roles of developed and developing nations, the global justice issue can also be framed in terms of wealth.
-"Half the world’s carbon is emitted by the world’s richest 500 million people" meaning that regardless of where one lives, the higher their income, the higher their emissions.
-Although the United States has one of the highest per capita greenhouse gas emissions in the world, there are lower-income people in the U.S. with relatively lower emissions.
-Further, poorer people, regardless of where they live, are more likely to experience the effects of climate change because they have a reduced means to adapt compared to rich people.
+The global justice issue can be framed in terms of wealth.
+"Half the world’s carbon is emitted by the world’s richest 500 million people."
+This means that regardless of where one lives, the higher their income, the higher their emissions.
+The wealth-emissions relationship also works within specific countries.
+The United States, for example, has one of the highest per capita greenhouse gas emissions in the world and lower-income people in the U.S. with lower emissions.
+Poorer people, regardless of where they live, are more likely to experience the effects of climate change because they have a fewer means to adapt compared to wealthy people.
 According to the IPCC, the cost of cutting carbon emissions would be less than global GDP growth, decreasing by 1.3 to 2.7 percent by 2050.